-He specialises in intellectual property and pharmaceutical law.
-Manuel has a strong litigation experience on pharmaceutical and mechanical patents and has extensively advised on the drafting of technology transfer contracts.
-His experience also encompasses commercial and corporate law matters arising from joint ventures, due diligences and contractual work.
+He is a specialist in IP and pharmaceutical law.
+He is very active in patent litigation in Spain (pharmaceutical, biotech and mechanical patents).
+His experience also encompasses commercial and corporate legal matters derived from joint ventures, due diligences and contractual work.

-He was previously a partner at both Gomez-Acebo & Pombo and Baker & McKenzie.
+Before joining Bird & Bird, Manuel was a partner at both Gomez Acebo and Pombo, and Baker & McKenzie.